NOCA Student / Instructor Handbook

 - Observers are not permitted while any class is taking place in the NOCA lobby.

-- Observers may be denied access for reasons that relate to the current COVID-19 policies, which may change over time.
+- Observers may be denied access for reasons that relate to current health-related policies, which may change over time.

 - Any instructor may request that observers not be permitted for any class they teach.